 Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

-Oracle Database uses not only the interfaces of the native BS2000, but also the POSIX interfaces.
+Oracle Database uses both the native BS2000 and POSIX interfaces.
 This section includes the following:

 Oracle Database 11g Release 2 operates on two file systems, namely, BS2000 Data Management System (DMS) and the POSIX file system.